Nikunau: History

 The whalers, then the oil/copra traders, then the missionaries (the London Missionary Society and the Roman Catholic mission) and then British Colonial officials caused much change to the ways of life on the island.
 Trade in tobacco, tools and weapons, foodstuffs and cloth developed.
 Tobacco and then copra became the form of currency, with cash not really being any more significant than copra until as recently as the 1980s.
 Existing religious beliefs were challenged by Protestant Christianity.
 The gerontocracy of bygone days was challenged by Protestant theocracy.
 Dispersed settlements were replaced with the clustered model villages that continue today, each replete with a church and a building that resembles a mwaneaba but usually has a church connection (only one of the pre-Christian mwaneaba still stands on the entire island).
 Identification with boti gradually waned until it seems now redundant.
 However, identification with utu is still strong, as is individual holdings of rights to land use.
 Protestant-Catholic sectarianism has been rife but is now less in evidence, although very much still present.
 Pre-Christian beliefs continue.
 Subsistence living is still the norm but cash and trade goods can still be obtained by producing copra.
-The other sources of cash on the island have been and still are spending by the Colony and Republic government and its officials and public employees stationed on the island, including at the "government station" or, as it is now, the Nikunau Island Council settlement (the Council receives a grant from the Government of Kiribati to cover 80+% of its recurrent spending); and remittances received by Kain Nikunau from utu working (and increasingly living permanently) overseas, elsewhere in the colony/republic and in Pacific Ocean and Rim countries and on foreign ships.
-These absent utu are part of a trend begun in the days of whaling, when some Kain Nikunau joined ships' crews and would be seen in various parts of the world, Atlantic as well as Pacific.
-Kain Nikunau featured in the Pacific labour trade throughout the rest of the 19th century, going to Samoa, Fiji, New South Wales, Queensland, Central America and so on, but typically returning to their island.
+The other sources of cash on the island have been and still are spending by the Colony and Republic government and its officials and public employees stationed on the island, including at the "government station" or, as it is now, the Nikunau Island Council settlement (the Council receives a grant from the Government of Kiribati to cover 80+% of its recurrent spending); and remittances received by I-Nikunau from utu working (and increasingly living permanently) overseas, elsewhere in the colony/republic and in Pacific Ocean and Rim countries and on foreign ships.
+These absent utu are part of a trend begun in the days of whaling, when some I-Nikunau joined ships' crews and would be seen in various parts of the world, Atlantic as well as Pacific.
+I-Nikunau featured in the Pacific labour trade throughout the rest of the 19th century, going to Samoa, Fiji, New South Wales, Queensland, Central America and so on, but typically returning to their island.
 In the 20th century that working away continued notably on the phosphate islands of Banaba (Ocean Island) and Nauru, and then on Tarawa, where government and some commerce grew slowly and then more quickly from the 1950s up to the present.
 Tarawa was also the main or only centre for secondary education and other highly centralised "social and economic development" and still is.